 Cost leadership involves streamlining operations to reduce costs.

-A business that focuses on cost leadership reduces operating and production costs and not necessarily the price of the product.
+A business focusing on cost leadership reduces operating and production costs, not the product’s price.

 Such a strategy requires that the company invests maximum in cost-minimizing measures.

 Should the business choose to sell products or services that are unique and different from those offered by competitors?

 Should the business concentrate on reaching a specific purchasing group/narrow customer group in a defined geographical area?

 Should the business choose to compete on price and be concerned with gaining market share or becoming a market leader?

 - Be unique and stand out in your field

 - Charge more – get a price premium

 - Have a feeling of being the expert

 In summary, positioning is about finding out who you are and what you do best.
 It’s about understanding what your audience wants and needs.
 How you can either differentiate or focus on what is contrary to competitors.
 And it’s about creating an image that helps you communicate your message effectively.